May faces 'huge post-mortem' - ex-Chancellor Osborne

-LONDON British Prime Minister Theresa May faces a "huge post-mortem" about her general election campaign and questions about the direction of the Conservative Party, former Chancellor George Osborne said on Friday.
+LONDON (Reuters) - British Prime Minister Theresa May faces a "huge post-mortem" about her general election campaign and questions about the direction of the Conservative Party, former Chancellor George Osborne said on Friday.

 Osborne, a cabinet colleague of May's until she ousted him as Chancellor, said May would remain as prime minister if she can win a majority - something an exit poll on Thursday showed was doubtful.